tangshuang/tyshemo/docs/meta.md

   // optional, function to determine the value is empty
   empty: (value, key) => boolean,
   // optional, function to determine wheather the field is available
-  // when available is false, disabled (drop), readonly, hidden will be forcely set `true`
+  // when available is false, disabled (drop), hidden will be forcely set `true`
-  // it is like a higher priority toggler of `disabled, drop, readonly, hidden`
+  // it is like a higher priority toggler of `disabled, drop, hidden`
   available: boolean | (value, key) => boolean,

   // when this field's value changed, the `watch` function will be invoke